Shelter Programs and Enrichment Ideas

 Premier Busy Buddy makes several types of treat-dispensing toys, available at pet supply stores.

 Kongs are durable rubber enrichment toys that can be stuffed with moistened dry dog food or peanut butter or spray cheese.
 For more information, visit their website at www.kongcompany.com.
+The Animal Rescue Corps, DC uses Wishlist Wednesdays to highlight how much the dogs enjoy their stuffed Kongs and to ask for donations of peanut so they can continue to stuff these popular chew toys.

 Lots of homemade versions of treat-dispensing toys can be found on Pinterest or Google.